pkolaczk/fclones/README.md

 0.000000001, without taking into account the requirement for the files to also match by size.

 ## Benchmarks

-Benchmarks were performed by searching for duplicates among 1,583,334 paths containing 317 GB of data in my home folder.
-Each program was tested twice in a row.
-Page cache was evicted before the first run with `echo 3 > /proc/sys/vm/drop_caches`.

-### Test Setup
+Different duplicate finders were given a task to find duplicates in a large set of files.
+Each program was executed twice.
+Before the first run, the system page cache was evicted with `echo 3 > /proc/sys/vm/drop_caches` and the second run was executed immediately after the first run finished.

+#### Benchmark 1
 - Model: Dell Precision 5520
 - CPU: Intel(R) Xeon(R) CPU E3-1505M v6 @ 3.00GHz
 - RAM: 32 GB
-- Storage: NVMe SSD 512 GB
+- Storage: local NVMe SSD 512 GB
 - System: Ubuntu Linux 20.04, kernel 5.4.0-33-generic

-### Results
-Wall clock time and peak memory (RSS) were obtained from `/usr/bin/time -V` command.
+- Task: 1,583,334 paths, 317 GB of data

 Program                                                |  Version  | Language | Threads | Cold Cache Time | Hot Cache Time | Peak Memory
 -------------------------------------------------------|-----------|----------|--------:|----------------:|---------------:|-------------: